Stuffed Mushrooms with a sausage and cheese filling.

 If I had my way with dinner, it would just be appetizers…well for at least a couple of nights a week.
 Then I’d probably miss real dinners, but for now, I could definitely use more nights with appetizers!

 These stuffed mushrooms are made with pork breakfast sausage.
 You can use homemade sausage or your favorite from the store.
-The mushrooms can be made ahead of time and then just bake when you need them.
-Super duper, easy peasy!
+You also need mushrooms, panko bread crumbs, mozzarella cheese, Parmesan cheese and sherry.

 If you use large button mushrooms, you will need 24 mushrooms.
 For a party, I like to use smaller mushrooms.